Adishumla/Yrgo-Exercises/README.md

 ## Introduction

 This is a collection of exercises I have done so far for the Yrgo course.
-The exercises are mostly about the basics of programming in HTML, CSS, and PHP so far.
+The exercises are mostly about the basics of programming in HTML, CSS, SQL, and PHP so far.
 The exercises are not meant to be a comprehensive list of all the exercises, but rather a collection of exercises that I have done so far.

 Visit the [Yrgos GitHub](https://github.com/yrgo/wu22) to see the exercises.